stanosphere/chladni-plates/README.md

 sbt run
 ```

-And then just follow the text prompts.
+And then just follow the text prompts!
+If the output looks a bit funny I'd suggest trying a smaller font in your terminal :p

+## TODO
+- add ability to make a nice PNG (or something) instead of just spitting out to console
+- make the PNG lovely and colourful: like I could colour it by just the value of `w`
+- contour plot or 3D plot might be fun too

 ## Story Time